swift-test-codecov

 -s, --sort <sort> Set the sort order for the coverage table.
 One of filename, +cov, -cov (default: filename)

--d, --dependencies Include dependencies in code coverage calculation.
+Determines whether dependencies are included in code coverage calculation. (default: false)

 -h, --help Show help information.